You may ask . . .

 In our Temple the Sangha is especially important, as we are all ordinary people, benefiting from each others’ presence.
 Not only do they remind us we are all ordinary people, but we are sometimes inspired by the unself-conscious reflection of the Buddha’s wisdom and compassion of Buddha reflected in their commitment to the Temple.

-We also benefit from the Dharma of both the historical Buddha and later teachers in our tradition, as shared by our teachers.
+We also benefit from the Dharma of both the historical Buddha and later teachers in our tradition, as shared by our living teachers.
+Our living teachers especially include our resident minister, Rev. Dr. Kenji Akahoshi, and Minister’s Assistants including Laverne Imori, Noriko Kawai, and Maribeth Smith, all of whom have various levels of ordination.